 The Texas Department of Criminal Justice (TDCJ) is responsible for incarcerating adult felons, supervising adult felons on parole, and providing state funding for supervising felons and misdemeanants under community supervision.
 Uniform costs are reported for the Correctional Institutions Division (CID), Parole Division (PD), and Community Justice Assistance Division (CJAD), the divisions that carry out the majority of these responsibilities.
-The graph below highlights the areas for which uniform costs were computed.
+The figure below highlights the areas for which uniform costs were computed.
 Detailed descriptions of the agency, facilities, and programs for which expenditures were collected are located in Appendix B.

-- TDCJ indirect costs were distributed across the three divisions based on each division's total expenditures, except for CJAD.
-Indirect costs were distributed based on CJAD's administration expenditures only, since the remainder of their expenditures are funds distributed to local community supervision and corrections departments (CSCDs). - In addition to the aforementioned divisions, the agency's other expenditures include the Board of Pardons and Paroles (BPP) and the Texas Correctional Office on Offenders with Medical and Mental Impairments (TCOOMMI).
+- TDCJ indirect costs were distributed across CID and PD based on each division's total expenditures.
+CJAD's indirect costs were distributed based their administration expenditures only, since the remainder of their expenditures are funds distributed to local community supervision and corrections departments (CSCDs). - In addition to the aforementioned divisions, other expenditures include the Board of Pardons and Paroles (BPP) and the Texas Correctional Office on Offenders with Medical or Mental Impairments (TCOOMMI).
 These expenditures are not factored into TDCJ's cost figures and are reported separately on page 13.